DavideScarpetta/taxonomic_profiling/README.md

 Use of conda and singularity is simply for convenience.

-Create a new conda environment and install cutadapt and biom-format:
+Create a new conda environment and install _cutadapt_ and _biom-format_:

 #### cutadapt
       conda install -c bioconda cutadapt